kmagadi/order-management/ordermanagement/README.md

 ## Conclusion

 This project demonstrates the design and implementation of a high-performance, concurrent order processing system inspired by modern trading and e-commerce platforms.
-It showcases core backend engineering skills including concurrency, system design, fault tolerance, and scalable architecture.
+It showcases core backend engineering skills including concurrency, system design, polymorphism, fault tolerance, and scalable architecture.